sderosiaux/guidelines-to-create-a-strong-website/README.md

 ````html
 <meta http-equiv="X-UA-Compatible" content="IE=edge,chrome=1">
 ```
-  - If you uses specific features, you can use https://modernizr.com/ to detect if available and can fallback.
+  - If you uses specific features, you can use `@supports` if css only, or https://modernizr.com/ to detect if a feature is available and can fallback.
   - Add shims
 ```html
 <!--[if lt IE 9]>